luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

   # For OAK-D-CM4 (9cm baseline)
   Dm = (9/2) * tan((90 - 71.9/1280)*pi/180) = 4590.04cm = 45.9 meters

 If greater precision for long range measurements is required, consider enabling Subpixel Disparity or using a larger baseline distance between mono cameras.
 For a custom baseline, you could consider using `OAK-FFC <https://docs.luxonis.com/projects/hardware/en/latest/pages/DM1090.html>`__ device or design your own baseboard PCB with required baseline.
-For more information see Subpixel Disparity under the Stereo Mode tab in :ref:`this <Currently configurable blocks>` table.
+For more information see Subpixel Disparity under the Stereo Mode tab in :ref:`this table <Currently configurable blocks>`.

 Depth perception accuracy
 #########################